-Swiss independent company HYT marks its return in typically bombastic style with the unveiling of its all-new Hasteroid Green Nebula wristwatch, a spectacular limited edition of twenty-seven pieces which continues to push the parameters of watch design and time display, with the brand’s distinctively high tech aesthetics and its groundbreaking Meca-Fluide movement technology.
+Swiss independent company HYT marks its return in typically bombastic style with the unveiling of its all-new Hastroid Green Nebula wristwatch, a spectacular limited edition of twenty-seven pieces which continues to push the parameters of watch design and time display, with the brand’s distinctively high tech aesthetics and its groundbreaking Meca-Fluide movement technology.

-A dramatic piece of contemporary avant garde watchmaking, with its vivid neo green detailing standing out against a backdrop of matte black, and featuring the defining HYT signature of a fluid hour indication, elevated like a glass monorail above a three dimensional dial, the Hasteroid Green Nebula is an extraordinary watch with an utterly imposing presence on the wrist.
+A dramatic piece of contemporary avant garde watchmaking, with its vivid neo green detailing standing out against a backdrop of matte black, and featuring the defining HYT signature of a fluid hour indication, elevated like a glass monorail above a three dimensional dial, the Hastroid Green Nebula is an extraordinary watch with an utterly imposing presence on the wrist.

 Measuring 48mm across, 52.3mm end to end with a height of 17.2mm, the case is manufactured in Grade 5 titanium, which has been sandblasted to a fine satin finish and then coated with black DLC.
 Around its waist, a perforated mesh of carbon allows the green inner coat to show through, and elsewhere sculpted hollows and recesses add to the futuristic feel of the watch.